Operation Gladio: Turkey

 In an excerpt from Mehtap Söyler's 2015 book entitled The Turkish Deep State: State Consolidation, Civil-Military Relations and Democracy, Söyler details how certain Western forces encouraged Turkish nationalism via Operation Gladio.
-Specifically, Operation Gladio empowered Turanism through the founding member of the Counter-Guerrilla; Alparslan Türkeş — a product of that CIA initiative.
+Specifically, Operation Gladio empowered Turanism through the founding member of the Counter-Guerrilla; Alparslan Türkeş – a product of that CIA initiative.

-As one of the nations that prompted the Truman Doctrine, Turkey is one of the first countries to participate in Operation Gladio and, some say, the only country where it has not been purged.
+As one of the nations that prompted the Truman Doctrine, Turkey was one of the first countries to participate in Operation Gladio, and as some believe, the only country where it has not been purged.
 The counter-guerrillas' existence in Turkey was revealed in 1973 by then-prime minister Bülent Ecevit.

 General Kenan Evren, who became President of Turkey following a successful coup d'état in 1980, served as the head of the Counter-Guerrilla, the Turkish branch of Operation Gladio.
 Historians and outside investigators have speculated that Counter-Guerrilla and several subordinate Intelligence, Special Forces, and Gendarmerie units were possibly involved in numerous acts of state-sponsored terrorism and engineering the military coups of 1971 and 1980.
 Many of the high ranking plotters of the 1971 and 1980 coup, such as Generals Evren, Memduh Tağmaç, Faik Türün, Sabri Yirmibeşoğlu, Kemal Yamak and Air Force Commander Tahsin Şahinkaya, served at various times under the command of Counter-Guerrilla or the subordinate Tactical Mobilisation Group and Special Warfare Department.

-Additionally, the CIA employed people from the far-right, such as Pan-Turkist SS-member Ruzi Nazar (father of Sylvia Nasar), to train the Grey Wolves (Bozkurtlar), the youth wing of the MHP.
+Additionally, the CIA employed people from the far-right, such as Pan-Turkist SS member Ruzi Nazar (father of Sylvia Nasar), to train the Grey Wolves (Bozkurtlar), the youth wing of the MHP.
 Nazar was an Uzbek born near Tashkent who had deserted the Red Army to join the Nazis during World War II in order to fight on the Eastern Front for the creation of a Turkistan.
 After Germany lost the war, some of its spies found haven in the U.S. intelligence community.
 Nazar was such a person, and he became the CIA's station chief to Turkey.